AFIT-R/afit-r.github.io/import/import.md

 ## 2         25       wine       TRUE
 ```

-In addition to CSV files, there are other text files that `read.table` works with.
+In addition to .csv files, there are other text files that `read.table` works with.
 The primary difference is what separates the elements.
 For example, tab delimited text files typically end with the `.txt` extension.
 You can also use the `read.delim()` function as, similiar to `read.csv()`, `read.delim()` is a wrapper of `read.table()` with defaults set specifically for tab delimited files.
 We can read in this [.txt file](https://www.dropbox.com/s/35vbtblzfx3gkna/mydata.txt?dl=1) with the following:

 ```r
 # reading in tab delimited text files